 Visitors to Matsue are eager to view the Matsue Castle, which is still largely intact and from the 17th century.
 The castle is surrounded by the Jozan Inari Shrine and a moat.
 With samurai residences and the quiet coast of Lake Shinji, Matsue is like stepping into the past.
 With less bustle than the big cities, Matsue provides a peaceful break from the noisy urban landscapes.

 While cities are large places where tourists explore, there are also many different points of interest that attract tourists to specific areas of Japan.

-Mount Fuji is an active volcano, which can be seen in the backdrop of photos of Tokyo.
+Mount Fuji is the active volcano that can be seen in the backdrop of many photos of Tokyo.
 The volcano is about 100 kilometers southwest of Tokyo and is lovingly referred to as “Fuji-san”.
 The mountain has deep respect from the Japanese people who consider it to be a pilgrimage site with the summit hike the most popular activity.
 You can easily visit the volcano by traveling outside Tokyo and explore the dense forests at its base.